 Elizabeth’s neglectful Governess, Kat Ashley had been pushing for her charge to marry the widower, however Elizabeth’s understood that as a person in her position she was not at liberty to marry without the Council’s permission.
 Thomas Seymour asked the Council if he could have their permission to marry ‘Madam Elizabeth’.
 Their answer was a resounding no. Had the council allowed the marriage of the scheming Seymour he would have been seen as a threat to the monarchy.
 The marriage could not happen.

 At the beginning of 1549, Thomas’ luck ran out and he was arrested.
 He had been plotting a coup against his brother the Lord Protector and is rumored to have shot the young king’s dog while attempting to kidnap Edward VI.
 In addition to that, the fact that he was plotting to marry the King’s sister could have been the nail in his coffin.

 There were 33 charges filed against him in all.
 Unfortunately for Thomas, he would not go free.
 Thomas Seymour, Baron Seymour of Sudeley was executed in March 1549.
-Upon hearing of his death, Elizabeth said, “This day died a man of much wit and very little judgement.’
+Upon hearing of his death, Elizabeth said, ‘This day died a man of much wit and very little judgement.’
 (This statement is now believed to be fabricated as well)